-• Resorts on agricultural or rural land which improved property value is above R30 000 000.00 to receive a rebate of 30% on that of the tariff for business.
+Resorts on agricultural or rural land with property value of above R30 000 000.00 to receive a rebate of 30% on that of the tariff for business.

-9.4 Effect of rates on public benefit organizations
+11.4.
+Effect of rates on public benefit organizations

 Taking into account the effects of rates on Public Benefit Organizations performing a specific public benefit activity and registered in terms of the Income Tax Act for tax reduction because of those activities, it is proposed that the following specified public benefits activities be exempted from rating.